ispeters/async_scope/asyncscope.md

 class Call {
  public:
   unifex::nothrow_task<void> destroy() noexcept {
-    // first, close the scope to new work co_await scope_->join();
+    // first, close the scope to new work and wait for existing work to finish scope_->close();
+    co_await scope_->join();

     // other clean-up tasks here